christian-westbrook/christianwestbrook.dev/_posts/2024-09-08-what-are-adversarial-attacks.md

 Fortunately there are many great resources available to ground yourself in the field.
 A great place to start would be with the book [Strengthening Deep Neural Networks](https://www.amazon.com/Strengthening-Deep-Neural-Networks-Susceptible/dp/1492044954) by Katy Warr.
 This intuitive book lays the groundwork for understanding adversarial attacks and defenses.
 I personally enjoyed having access to so many quality source code examples.

 For a more immediate hands-on approach, check out an attack library.
 Two of the most relevant open-source libraries are [foolbox](https://github.com/bethgelab/foolbox) and [cleverhans](https://github.com/cleverhans-lab/cleverhans).
 Each is written in Python and can interface with PyTorch, Jax, and TensorFlow.

+While many resources focus specifically on deep neural networks, this [excellent introduction to adversarial robustness](https://adversarial-ml-tutorial.org/) has a chapter that specifically covers attacks on linear models.

 And of course you'll find more adversarial machine learning content here on the blog.
 In upcoming posts I plan to dive deeper into attack algorithms and common defenses.
 There's a lot to explore here and I'm so very excited to share the journey with you.